DmitriyEshenko/accel-ppp-docs/recommendations.rst

   net.ipv6.neigh.default.gc_thresh2 = 8192
   net.ipv6.neigh.default.gc_thresh3 = 12288

-  And apply ``sysctl -p`` or after reboot server this params will be applied
+  For apply this params now, use command ``sysctl -p`` or after reboot server this params will be applied automatically.